nginxinc/nginx-openid-connect/README.md

 `$ git clone https://github.com/nginxinc/nginx-openid-connect`

 > **Note:** There is a branch for each NGINX Plus release.
 Switch to the correct branch to ensure compatibility with the features and syntax of each release.
-The master branch works with the most recent NGINX Plus and JavaScript module releases.
+The main branch works with the most recent NGINX Plus and JavaScript module releases.

 All files can be copied to **/etc/nginx/conf.d**